ai-aimbot/AIMr/README.md

 [![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fkbdevs%2Fai-aimbot&count_bg=%239279B5&title_bg=%23555555&icon=&icon_color=%23FFFFFF&title=Views&edge_flat=false)](https://hits.seeyoufarm.com)

+## Everything past this can be found in more detail in the discord

 # NOTICES
 - The mouse movements are not functioning in VALORANT but it will still work as a triggerbot.
 - Game must be on windowed fullscreen